 Manuel Rodrigues aka Sad Boy is a Los Angeles based artist and DJ, hailing from Oakland and now settled in Los Angeles.
 His photography documents his everyday life and that of the QPOC/LATINX communities and familia; with work ranging from caught intimate moments, nightlife to street photography.
 His love for life and music informs his work.
 He takes pride in knowing that he is documenting special moments of these often-not-seen rambunctious underground world(s).

-Ruben Esparza is an artist and independent curator based in West Hollywood.
+Ruben Esparza is an artist and independent curator based in Los Angeles.
 Esparza’s practice spans painting, drawings and digital work, mixing it with elements of Conceptualism, ethnicity and Queer Culture.
 His curatorial work focuses on under-represented artists primarily in the queer and ethnic communities.
 His work is included as part of the permanent collections of the Los Angeles County Museum of Art, Museum of Contemporary Art San Diego, the Santa Barbara Museum, National Museum of Mexican Art, Chicago, Illinois, among others.
 He has created events and curated exhibitions across the United States, Latin America and Europe.
-Ruben is the founder and Lead Curator of the Queer Biennial anchored in West Hollywood, New York, Mexico, Miami, Paris, and Zürich. www.queerbiennial.com / www.rubenesparza.com
+Ruben is the founder and Lead Curator of the Queer Biennial anchored in Los Angeles, with satellites in New York, Mexico, Miami, Paris, and Zürich. www.queerbiennial.com / www.rubenesparza.com